app/indocker-dev-node-react/README.md

 # indocker-dev-node-react
-Ready to use debian sid docker container for react/node applications development with vim (neovim)
+Ready to use debian sid docker container for react/node applications development with neovim

 ### Usage
 You can run this image with docker command